Maybelle Carter: Biography

 Maybelle Addington was born on May 10, 1909, in Nickelsville, Virginia, the daughter of Margaret Elizabeth (née Kilgore; 1879–1960) and Hugh Jackson Addington (1877–1929).

 On March 13, 1926, Maybelle married Ezra Carter.
 They had three daughters, Helen, June, and Anita.

 She was a member of the Carter Family, formed in 1927 by her brother-in-law, A. P. Carter, who was married to her cousin Sara, also a part of the trio.
 The Carter Family was one of the first commercial rural country music groups.
 Maybelle helped create the group's unique sound with her innovative style of guitar playing, using her thumb to play the melody on the bass strings and her index finger to fill out the rhythm.
 Her technique, sometimes known as the Carter Scratch, influenced the guitar's shift from rhythm to lead instrument.

 The Grand Ole Opry community of the early 1950s widely respected her, a matriarchal figure in country music circles who was popularly known as "Mother Maybelle."
 However, she was only in her forties.
 Maybelle and her daughters toured from the 1940s through the 1960s as "The Carter Sisters and Mother Maybelle," but after the death of A. P. Carter in 1960, the group revived the name "The Carter Family."
 They frequently toured with Johnny Cash, her son-in-law, from 1968 on.
 The group performed regularly on Cash's weekly network variety show from 1969 to 1971.
 She briefly reunited with former Carter Family member Sara Carter during the 1960s folk music craze, with Sara singing lead and Maybelle providing harmony as before in their 1966 reunion album.

 Carter made occasional solo recordings during the 1960s and 1970s, usually full-length albums.
 Her final such work, a two-record set released on Columbia Records, placed on Billboards best-selling country albums chart in 1973 when she was 64.
 Maybelle was also featured on The Nitty Gritty Dirt Band's 1972 recording Will the Circle Be Unbroken.

-Carter died on October 23, 1978, after several years of poor health.
+Carter died on October 23, 1978, due to a respiratory disease..
 She was interred next to her husband, Ezra, in Hendersonville Memory Gardens in Hendersonville, Tennessee.
 Two of their daughters – Helen and Anita – are buried nearby.